abpframework/abp/docs/en/Blog-Posts/2019-08-16 v0_19_Release/Post.md

 We've created the template, document and infrastructure based on the latest Angular tools and trends:

 * Uses [NgBootstrap](https://ng-bootstrap.github.io/) as the UI component library.
-You can use your favorite library, no problem, but pre-built modules work with these libraries.
+You can use your favorite library, but pre-built modules work with these libraries.
 * Uses [NGXS](https://ngxs.gitbook.io/ngxs/) as the state management library.

 Angular was the first SPA UI option, but it is not the last.
 After v1.0 release, we will start to work on a second UI option.
 Not decided yet, but candidates are Blazor, React and Vue.js.
 Waiting your feedback.
 You can thumb up using the following issues: